 At Little Dernwood Farm we have one of the largest areas of coppice woodland in East Sussex.
 They are formally identified as semi-natural ancient woodland being the vestige of the dark and forbidding forest that covered The Weald in ancient time, and the camping field is set within the very heart of these 70 acres of woodland.
 The woods are ablaze with anemones and bluebells in the early spring moving to green and lush in summer – great for camp building – and finally late summer early autumn it’s a foragers’ delight with fruits of the forest from blackberries to chestnuts and a variety of mushrooms to stock up on.

 The opportunities for wildlife ‘safaris’ are endless, from your run of the mill rabbits and normal woodland birds to badgers roaming at night from the large sett in the woods to the south of the field, to sightings of our resident herd of fallow deer and huge buzzards flying overhead.

 Camp building was clearly a very popular pastime last season and some were really very impressive, not sure how much was kids and how much was dads though!

-We allow camp fires and we have nets of logs and kindling for sale at our shop, we also sell our home produced meat to cook on it.
-I know this is always a highlight for many people, being able to see the cows, pigs and sheep out in the field and then cook steak and sausages from the farm; the ultimate in food traceability and provenance.
+We allow camp fires and we have nets of logs and kindling for sale at our shop, you are very welcome to bring your own wood or buy it from other sources but we do not allow foraging for firewood, it is one of our planning conditions and we strictly enforce this.
+We also sell our home produced meat to cook on your fire, I know this is always a highlight for many people, being able to see the cows, pigs and sheep out in the field and then cook steak and sausages from the farm; the ultimate in food traceability and provenance.

 Stuff You Need To Know